Introduction

 Note: The Disaster Recovery System uses an Secure Socket Layer (SSL) based communication between the Master

-- Navigate to each server in your cluster (in separate tabs of your web browser) begin with the publisher, followed by each subscriber.
-Navigate to Cisco Unified OS Administration > Security > Certificate Management > Find:
+- Navigate to each server in your cluster (in separate tabs of your web browser) and begin with the publisher, succeeded by each subscriber.
+Navigate to Cisco Unified OS Administration > Security > Certificate Management > Find.

-- Continue with subsequent Subscribers; follow the same procedure in step 1 and complete on all subscribers in your cluster.
+- Continue with subsequent Subscribers; perform the same procedure in step 1 and complete on all subscribers in your cluster.

 - After all Nodes have regenerated the IPSEC certificate then restart services.